area17/twill/docs/.sections/other-cms-features.md

 ];
 ```

-By default, the buckets page (in our example, only homepage) will live at under the /featured prefix.
+By default, the buckets page (in our example, only homepage) will live under the /featured prefix.
 But you might need to split your buckets page between sections of your CMS.
 For example if you want to have the homepage bucket page of our example under the /pages prefix in your navigation, you can use another configuration property:

 ```php